-- 1) Select the Hand command, the Select Annotation command, or the File command in the Comment tab. - 2) Double-click the File Attachment icon $\stackrel{\blacktriangleleft}{+}$. - 2.
+- 1) Select the Hand command, the Select Annotation command, or the File command in the Comment tab. - 2) Double-click the File Attachment icon $\stackrel{\blacktriangleleft}{+}$. - For attachments in PDF format, Foxit PDF Editor will open them directly if the Safe Reading Mode is disabled.
 If you have enabled the Safe Reading Mode, a warning message will pop up.
-Choose the following options, and click OK to continue. - ➤ Disable Safe Reading Mode and Open file: Disable the Safe Reading Mode, and open the attachment with Foxit PDF Editor. - Add current file to privileged locations: Keep the Safe Reading Mode enabled, and add the master document (the current PDF document with attachments) to the privileged location list to bypass the security restrictions.
-Then all the attachments in the master document can be opened in Foxit PDF Editor.
+Choose an option about how to trust the document, and click Trust to continue.
+(Tip: If you are unsure whether the document is safe, click Not Trust to interrupt the operation and avoid potential risks.)